johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/BuildingSites/TailwindGuide.md

 * css used for a component should be placed in components folder and included with the component.

-By doing the above, this custom css will only be loaded for pages or pages that use the component and help with performance.
+By doing the above, this custom css will only be loaded for pages that use the component and help with performance.
 While BodilessJS runs with [gatsby purge css feature](https://www.gatsbyjs.org/packages/gatsby-plugin-purgecss) tool this is only processing on tailwind css and not on any custom css included.